 A felony is a serious charge that can lead to heavy consequences if the defendant is convicted - in North Carolina, felony convictions can result from a variety of charges, including:

 - child molestation;

 - conspiracy to commit murder;

 - making terror threats.

 If you’ve been charged with a felony, it is imperative that you retain legal representation right away.
-Our legal team at Cummings & Kennedy Law Firm, PLLC can help you to understand your rights, your legal options, and how to navigate upcoming settings in court.
-We may be able to have the charge dropped, for instance, or at least reduced, if the circumstances allow it.
+Our criminal defense team at Cummings & Kennedy Law Firm, PLLC, can help you to understand your rights, your legal options, and how to navigate upcoming settings in court.
+Our attorneys may be able to have the charge dropped, for instance, or at least reduced if the circumstances allow it.

 With Cummings and Kennedy Law Firm, PLLC on your side, you will be defending against your felony charges with a formidable and experienced team.
-Call (252) 518-4330 to get started in a free consultation.
+Call (252) 518-4330 or contact online to get started in a free consultation.

 Felony Classes and Sentencing Rules

 North Carolina has a range of felony levels for certain crimes that outline the incarceration penalties - in general, according to N.C.
 Gen. Stat. § 15A-1340.17 (2019), the prison sentences depending on the felony level are: